AidanMJ25/Blog/content/Contact.md

 Whether it’s feedback on a post, a question about my setup, or just a “hey, your blog is neat,” this is the place to drop me a line.
-No spam, no nonsense—just you, me, and this little blue “Send” button.
+No spam, no nonsense—just you, me, and this little red “Send” button.
 I actually do read these (shocking, I know), so don’t be shy.

 {{< contactform >}}